Prem Nazir: Entry into cinema

 Prem Nazir with friends in Perumbavoor.

 Prem Nazir had his acting debut as Shylock in the play The Merchant of Venice (1951), when he was a student at SB College, Changanacherry.
 He won the best actor award for this role in the play directed by an English Professor of SB College, Prof. C A. Sheppard.
 His first film was Marumakal (1952), directed by S. K. Chari and produced by Paul Kallungal.
 He was credited as Abdul Khader in this film.
 He got his career break with Visappinte Vili (1952), his second film, made for K&K Combines (Udaya Studio) by Telugu director Mohan Rao.
 It was on the set of this movie he was renamed to Prem Nazir by Thikkurussi Sukumaran Nair.
 Prem Nazir started his career when drama was the most popular visual medium and film making at its infancy.
 He began acting for the Excel Productions (Udaya Studio) and most of his films were for the Udaya and Merryland Studios.

 1950s: Rise to stardom

-With the arrival of Nazir, there was a new screen personality, a new debonair actor who could be a youth heart throb.
-Prem Nazir acquired the halo of a romantic hero and a loyal following.
-His tear-jerkers were very popular with female audiences and soon made him a darling of the masses.
-He became the first real star of Malayalam cinema.
-Another factor that assisted Prem Nazir's rise – as it had the rise of his contemporaries in other regional film industries – was the continuing reign of mythologicals and devotionals.
-Costumed musicals, filmed start-to-finish within the confines of a studio, contributed their own.
-All such films for a long period kept him before his fans, nourished his romantic image and provided him unlimited scope for rehearsing and refining his talent in playing diverse roles.
-Since the bulk of South Indian cinema was theatrical visually and aurally, Prem Nazir's stage background and his extraordinary command of Malayalam helped him win the hearts of his audience.
+The theatrical conventions that characterized much of South Indian cinema during the period also complemented his background in stage performance.
+His proficiency in Malayalam and experience in theatre were regarded as important factors in his screen success and enduring popularity.